 I am a Communication Post-Doctoral Fellow in the Organization, Communication & Technology (OCT) group at Chapman University.
 I research how people collaboratively design and use communication technologies (data & mobile media) to improve political engagement, organization, and community life.
 Often this work centers on groups of geeks that creatively repurpose or “hack” technologies.
 Another research area concerns how the migration of everyday communication to social & mobile media impacts social cohesion.
 To research these topics I employ quantitative (surveys, trace data analysis) and qualitative (ethnography, interviews) methodologies, often in novel combinations.
 Theoretically my work is situated in communication; sociology; science and technology studies (STS); cultural studies; and political science.
 My research has been published in journals such as New Media & Society; the International Journal of Communication; Social Media + Society, and Big Data + Society.
 I have written one book, “Civic Tech“, and co-authored the edited volume “Making Our World: The Hacker and Maker Movements in Context.”
 My research on communication and technology falls in three thematic areas:

 Infrastructure and Organization

-I am currently a Post-Doctoral Fellow in the Organization, Communication & Technology (OCT) group at Chapman University.
+I currently am a Post-Doctoral Fellow in the Organization, Communication & Technology (OCT) group at Chapman University.
 There I help lead a research group (The OCT Group) funded by a $519k NSF Career grant awarded to Dr. Kerk Kee.
-We are looking at the diffusion of the socio-technical infrastructure that enables collaboration on large-scale scientific projects.
+We are looking at how researchers use communication to improve collaboration and organization in large-scale scientific projects.
 This research often goes by terms like “e-science” or “cyberinfrastructure.”
 Specifically, we are using qualitative methodologies (interviews and grounded theory) to examine how communication can increase adoption and organizational capacities.
-In 2017 I am analyzing data, guiding students through collecting additional data, and drafting papers on specific themes.
+In 2017–2018 I am analyzing data, guiding our research group (3-6 students each semester), and publishing articles.